bisakhmondal/FTP-Go/README.md

 ***

-#### A screenshot of local clinet connected to the server running on GCP cloud VM.
+#### A screenshot of local client connected to the server running on GCP cloud VM.
-Run the `server` in cloud VM and put the ip of the instance in `clinet/client.go`'s `HOST` parameter.
+Run the `server` in cloud VM and put the ip of the instance in `client/client.go`'s `HOST` parameter.

 ![Screenshot](filestore/ss.png)

-!make sure to allow traffic to the port on your VPC firewall.
+!make sure to allow traffic to the port specified on your VPC firewall.

 easy-peasy right!